jkomoros/card-web/README.md

 It's possible to export your cards in a way suitable for fine-tuning an OpenAI model.

 The instructions for fine-tuning are here: https://beta.openai.com/docs/guides/fine-tuning

-You can set config.training_data_name to something distinctive if your app_title isn't particularly distinctive.
-This is how the prompt will tell the model to generate text in your particular style.

 To generate a fine-tuning file, go to `https://DOMAIN/maintenance` and then tap the `export-fine-tuning-examples` button.
 This will download a JSONL file with prompts and completions based on all of your working notes and content cards.